igrorp/pre-miRNA-plot/README.md

 <p>Anything higher than 3.0 should work just fine.
 In  case you have an older version, you can go to the <a href="https://www.python.org/downloads/"> Python website</a> and follow their tutorial to update the platform to a more recent release.</p>

 <h2 id="vienna-rna-package">1.4 Vienna RNA package</h2>
 <p>Vienna RNA package contains <strong>RNAfold</strong> and <strong>RNAplot</strong>, used to predict the secondary structure of the pre-miRNA and to generate an SVG image of it, respectively.
-You can visit their <a href="https://www.tbi.univie.ac.at/RNA/documentation.html">website</a> to have more details and get to know more about this amazing package.</p>
+You can visit their <a href="https://www.tbi.univie.ac.at/RNA/documentation.html">website</a> to have more details and get to know more about this amazing package.
+If you don't have it installed you can download the programs and compile it following t</p>
 <pre><code>wget https://www.tbi.univie.ac.at/RNA/download/sourcecode/2_4_x/ViennaRNA-2.4.13.tar.gz
 tar xvzf ViennaRNA-2.4.13.tar.gz
 cd ViennaRNA-2.4.13/